 Cinnamon ferns are tall, stately beauties that grow wild in swamps and on moist mountain slopes of eastern North America.
-They reach heights of 4 feet or more with two types of fronds that have distinctly different colors and textures.
+They reach heights of 4 feet (1 m.) or more with two types of fronds that have distinctly different colors and textures.
 This attractive and interesting fern is an asset to any shady landscape.
-Continue reading to learn more about cinnamon fern plant info and how to grow a cinnamon fern in the garden.
+Continue reading for more cinnamon fern plant info and learn how to grow a cinnamon fern in the garden.

 Cinnamon Fern Plant Info